tanthehack/re-code-report/report.typ

     \

     "Unclean code" is a term used to describe source code that is difficult to maintain, evolve, and change, often due to poor software engineering practices @car_2017.
 This type of code is characterized by poor readability, lack of maintainability, and the presence of "code smells" - indicators of software design problems @gupta_2018.
-These code smells, like long and complex functions scattered throughout the codebase (highly diffused #footnote[scattered throughout the codebase, making them harder to identify and manage.]), can significantly increase the likelihood of errors being introduced during modifications (change-proneness) and faults remaining undetected (fault-proneness #footnote[increased likelihood of faults (errors) remaining undetected in the code.]) @palomba_2017.
+These code smells, like long and complex functions scattered throughout the codebase (making them harder to identify and manage) can significantly increase the likelihood of errors being introduced during modifications, change-proneness, and faults remaining undetected, fault-proneness @palomba_2017.
 As a result, unclean code can lead to a vicious cycle of bugs, rework, and project delays, ultimately impacting software quality and project success.

     \